Contents

 Alternatives: Crypto Debit Cards and Apps

 - Some virtual asset service providers offer debit cards (usually Visa) and virtual accounts that can be topped up with cryptocurrencies.
-With such a card, you can spend crypto anywhere your card or APM is accepted.
+With such a card, you can pay with crypto anywhere your card or APM is accepted.
 However, regional restrictions may apply.

 - By design, these methods are custodial, meaning you entrust your crypto balance to the operator.
 This presents a risk of losing access to all funds in that account.